lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/002_Basic_2_Data-Binding.md

 ***
 ## property Binding
-- As angular update the DOM at Runtime. can update 3 things: assign new value to `html tag's attribute`, `ng component's  attribute`, and `directive of ng component`
+- As angular update the DOM at Runtime. lets update 3 things:
-- eg : html tag > its attributes > assign new values to attributes at runtime using ng property binding.
+> 1. assign new value to `html tag's attribute`, html tag > its attributes > assign new values to attributes at runtime using ng property binding.
 ```
 <button disabled> </button>
 attribute :  disabled = true